haggy/pins-n-needles/README.md

 ## What's next?

 * Improve command parsing code (it's ugly and tough to extend and test in it's current implementation)
+* Better error handling all around (Im a scala guy so throwing exceptions kills me)
 * Support for pin numbers instead of just ID's
 * (Maybe) Support for variables in scripts so you could assign pin numbers to human-friendly names (like `SRCLK=2`)
 * Anything else people might think of.